Cocaine intoxicationIntoxication - cocaine

 Cocaine intoxication may be caused by:

-- Taking too much cocaine, or too concentrated a form of cocaine
+- Taking too much cocaine, or taking a too-concentrated a form of cocaine

-- Using cocaine when the weather is hot, which leads to more harm and side effects because of dehydration
+- Using cocaine when the weather is hot, which leads to more harm and side effects due to dehydration

 - Using cocaine with certain other drugs